 We flew to Arizona for a wedding and stayed an extra couple of days to explore.
 Sedona is known for its beautiful red rock scenery and hiking trails.
 It’s about a 2-hour drive from Scottsdale so we decided to do a one-day trip.
 We were ambitious and planned 3 to 4 hikes in one day but ended up only doing 2 trails.
 We did the secret Subway Cave trail at Boynton Canyon in the morning and Devil’s Bridge trail after lunch.

 We woke up at 6 AM and thanks to our jet lag, it wasn’t hard to start our day early.
 We arrived around 9 AM at Boynton Canyon to find the secret Subway Cave.
-When I first heard about the secret cave in Sedona, I read that only the locals knew where it was so I started researching online which spiral to hours of reading blogs and watching videos on how to find it.
+When I first heard about the secret cave in Sedona, I read that only the locals knew where it was so I started researching online which spiraled to hours of reading blogs and watching videos on how to find the Subway Cave in Sedona.

 The parking lot can only fit around 25 cars so if it’s filled, there is parking on the road on Boynton Pass Road which is where we parked.
 In the parking lot, there is a bathroom and a fee machine to purchase the Red Rock Pass (5 USD per day or 15 USD for one week).

 When you start the hike, start tracking the number of miles you walk.
 If you stay on the path to Boynton Canyon, you’ll see a huge Alligator juniper tree with lots of long branches about 2-mile in on the left side of the trail.
 When you see the tree, you’ll want to turn right.
 You’ll be going off the trail but don’t worry, we noticed lots of footprints the whole way there from others hiking to the Subway Cave.
 We also bumped into a few people heading back from the Secret Cave.